jusagi/My-work/README.md

   - 11/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
     - *Working* "The HTML Markup"
     - Uploaded "2.
-PSD to HTML to Bootstrap (The HTML Markup).psd"
+PSD to HTML to Bootstrap (The HTML Markup)"

   - 12/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
     - *Finished* "The HTML Markup"
     - *Working* "Applying the CSS Styles"
     - Updated "2.
-PSD to HTML to Bootstrap (Applying the CSS Styles).psd"
+PSD to HTML to Bootstrap (Applying the CSS Styles)"

   - 13/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
     - *Finished* "The HTML Markup"
     - Updated "2.
-PSD to HTML to Bootstrap (Applying the CSS Styles).psd" (done)
+PSD to HTML to Bootstrap (Applying the CSS Styles)" (done)
     - *Working* "Code a Responsive Website Using HTML5 and CSS3"
     - Uploaded "3.
 Code a Responsive Website Using HTML5 and CSS3"

+  - 14/11/2017 : "Code a Responsive Website Using HTML5 and CSS3"
+    - *Finished* "Code a Responsive Website Using HTML5 and CSS3"
+    - Uploaded "3.
+Code a Responsive Website Using HTML5 and CSS3" (done)
+    - *Working* "Design an Agency Landing Page in Photoshop"
+    - Uploaded "4.
+Design an Agency Landing Page in Photoshop.psd"